mahalia-bone/mahalia-utils/docs/mahalia-build.md

 ## Modify project for your needs

+- Copy any updated Mahalia applications or other local packages into the _debs_ directory of the PDK workspace.
-- You will need to change the \<mediagen.root-password\> for the generated image, the \<apt-deb.key\> to the email address apt@your-domain that you created earlier
+- You can change the \<mediagen.root-password\> for the generated image to something more secure.
+- Change the \<apt-deb.key\> to the email address of the repository key apt@your-domain that you created earlier.
 - Set the MEDIAGEN_PATH to the location of PDK's mediagen script on your system.
-If you have installed pdk-mediagen from the 64 Studio apt repository mentioned above, this path will be /usr/share/pdk-mediagen/mediagen
+If you have installed pdk-mediagen from the 64 Studio apt repository mentioned above, this path will be _/usr/share/pdk-mediagen/mediagen_

 ```bash
 nano Makefile